mila-iqia/mila-docs/docs/Information_storage.rst

 -------

 ``weights`` contains curated models weights to the benefit of the Mila community.
-To request the addition of a dataset or a preprocessed dataset you think could benefit the research of others, you can fill `this form
+To request the addition of a weight or a preprocessed weight you think could benefit the research of others, you can fill `this form
 <https://forms.gle/HLeBkJBozjC3jG2D9>`_.